iptc/extra-examples/rules/README.md

             logging.error("[POST_RULE]Received non 200 response.
 Got {}".format(post_resp.status_code))
 ```

-To import the rules run the [python script] :
+To import the rules run the [python script](https://github.com/iptc/extra-examples/blob/master/rules/insert_rules.py):

 ```sh
 $python insert_rules.py IPTC-Media-Topics-english.txt http://xxx.xxx.xxx.xxx:8888/extra/api taxonomy_id
 ```

 You should specify the file containing the rules and also the entry point of EXTRA API (e.g. http://xxx.xxx.xxx.xxx:8888/extra/api).
 Also the id of the taxonomy created before must be specified as the third parameter of the script.